eshaikho/haplotypeClassifier/README.md

 ## License

-This project is developed under the
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * PyVCF developer